amcocan/darkness_datapack/readme.md

 </p>

 <h1 align="center">Darkness Datapack</h1>
-This is a QoL (quality of life) datapack built for versions `1.21.3 +` of Minecraft Java Edition (MJE).
+This is a QoL (quality of life) datapack built for versions `1.21.3` and later of Minecraft Java Edition (MJE).
 Below are some of the features that this datapack includes and some documentation on how they work.

-### custom recipes
+## custom recipes
 The custom recipes are pretty self explanitory from just the names, so I will just list them out below.
 Note that this will include recipes that were designed for custom features later explained.
 - `minecraft/recipe/bread_shapeless.json`
 - `minecraft/recipe/charcoal_from_blasting_rotten_flesh.json`